Gran Vilaya 4-Day Trek

 Gran Vilaya Trek Day-by-day Itinerary:

-After this visit, we continue to Huaylla Belen (Bethlehem Valley), a Private Conservation Area measuring 6,338 hectares (24.5 square miles).
+We return to our vehicle to continue to Huaylla Belen (Bethlehem Valley), a Private Conservation Area measuring 6,338 hectares (24.5 square miles).

 Running through this stunning valley is a river known as the Serpiente de Plata (Silver Snake) on account of its meandering nature and the effect of the sun reflecting off its trout-filled waters.